 '''

-privacyidea.lib.policy.set_policy(name=None, scope=None, action=None, realm=None, resolver=None, user=None, time=None, client=None, active=True.adminrealm=None, check all resolvers=False)
+privacyidea.lib.policy.set_policy(name=None, scope=None, action=None, realm=None, resolver=None, user=None, time=None, client=None, active=True, adminrealm=None, priority=None, check all resolvers=False)

 '''

 Function to set a policy.
 If the policy with this name already exists, it updates the policy.
 It expects a dict of with the following keys: :param name: The name of the policy :param scope: The scope of the policy.
-Something like "admin", "system", "authentication" :param action: A scope specific action or a comma separated list of actions :type active: basestring :param realm: A realm, for which this policy is valid :param resolver: A resolver, for which this policy is valid :param user: A username or a list of usernames :param time: N/A if type() :param client: A client IP with optionally a subnet like 172.16.0.0/16 :param active: If the policy is active or not :type active: bool :param check all resolvers: If all the resolvers of a user should be checked with this policy
+Something like "admin", "system", "authentication" :param action: A scope specific action or a comma separated list of actions :type active: basestring :param realm: A realm, for which this policy is valid :param resolver: A resolver, for which this policy is valid :param user: A username or a list of usernames :param time: N/A if type() :param client: A client IP with optionally a subnet like 172.16.0.0/16 :param active: If the policy is active or not :type active: bool :param priority: the priority of the policy (smaller values having higher priority) :type priority: int :param check_all_resolvers: If all the resolvers of a user should be checked with this policy